This alcohol-free margarita punch is the perfect spring mocktail for your next party!Jump to Recipe

 - 2 limes

-- Let your concentrates melt in the fridge.
+- Before beginning, let your concentrates melt in the fridge.

 - Combine the lemon and lime concentrate in a large mixing bowl.
 Add the powdered sugar – I recommend sifting it first, this will make the whole process a little easier.

 - Add the water and put the whole mixture into a gallon freezer bag.
-Freeze overnight.
+Freeze overnight or at least four hours.

 - When you’re ready to serve, put the frozen mixture into a punch bowl or pitcher.